-To the layperson, the South Fork Dam was an impressive structure, but it was also a ticking time bomb placed over the heads of the people of Johnstown and the Conemaugh Valley.
-The life and death of the South Fork Dam is a story of an immense structure that was never given the care such a structure demanded.
+To the layperson, the South Fork Dam was an impressive structure.
+Mostly forgotten about by the 1870s-1880s, it was also a menace, over the heads of the people of Johnstown and the Conemaugh Valley.
+The history of the South Fork Dam is a story of an immense structure that was never given the care such a structure demanded.

 1830s-Pennsylvania constructed the Pennsylvania Mainline Canal from Philadelphia to Pittsburgh; the canal's Western Division had its eastern terminus at Johnstown.

 1834-During the canal's first season, it was realized that the Conemaugh River could be problematic during drought situations.
 That same year, Pennsylvania called on engineer Sylvester Welch to find a spot for a feeder reservoir and he selected a spot on the South Fork Creek for construction of the South Fork Dam and Western Reservoir.

 1836-Pennsylvania legislature passes an act for the construction of the South Fork Dam.

 1839-Engineer William Morris conducts another study for the state concurring with Sylvester Welch's report that the South Fork Creek was the best place for a canal feeder reservoir and, ironically, the safest location for a dam in the event of spring flooding.
 Engineer Morris provides the specifications for the dam.

 1840-1841-Construction finally began; contractors were James Morehead of Pittsburgh and Hezekiah Packer of Williamsport.

 1842-1851-For many reasons, work was stopped and the dam was only half-completed; later studies by civil engineers concluded that this work stoppage caused damages to the South Fork Dam that led, in part, to its failure on May 31, 1889.

 1847-The half-completed South Fork Dam failed for the first time.